pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 deleted, the Kubernetes garbage collector will also delete the ResourceClaim.

+This mechanism documents ownership and serves as a fallback for scenarios where dynamic resource allocation gets disabled in a cluster (for example, during a downgrade).
+But it alone is not sufficient: for example, the job controller does not delete pods immediately when they have completed, which would keep their resources allocated.
+Therefore the resource controller watches for pods that have completed and releases their resource allocations.

 The difference between persistent and ephemeral resources for kube-scheduler and kubelet is that the name of the ResourceClaim needs to be determined
 differently: the name of an ephemeral ResourceClaim is `<pod>-<resource name in